Metaphysical grounding: Explanation and hierarchical structure

 Because grounding tracks metaphysical explanation rather than mere entailment, many philosophers regard it as a sui generis relation not reducible to other modal or logical notions.
 Rosen describes grounding as “the metaphysical analogue of explanation,” and Fine argues that grounding supports a “pure logic of ground” capturing explanatory priority in metaphysical structure.

 Grounding is typically assumed to be asymmetric and irreflexive: if A grounds B, then B does not ground A, and no fact grounds itself.
 These properties give rise to a hierarchical conception of reality, where more fundamental facts or entities serve as the basis for less fundamental ones.
 This layered ontology is central to contemporary neo-Aristotelian metaphysics, which seeks to articulate not merely what exists, but how what exists is structured in terms of priority and dependence.

+According to the neo-Aristotelian approach to ontology, the goal of ontology is to determine which entities are fundamental and how the non-fundamental entities depend on them.
+Fundamentality can be expressed in terms of grounding.
+For example, according to Aristotle, substances have the highest degree of fundamentality because they exist in themselves.
+Properties, on the other hand, are less fundamental because they depend on substances for their existence.
+In this example, properties are grounded in substances.

 Grounding in contemporary debates

 Contemporary interest in grounding is driven by the need for a systematic account of non-causal explanation.
 Many philosophers maintain that there are explanatory relations that do not involve causation—for example, the dependence of normative facts on descriptive ones (as in ethical naturalism), or of mental states on physical states (as in physicalism).
 Grounding has been proposed as the underlying metaphysical relation that makes sense of these forms of dependence.

 Jonathan Schaffer has argued that “metaphysics is the science of what grounds what,” proposing that grounding—not existence per se—is the central organizing concept of metaphysical inquiry.
 This perspective has led to a wide range of applications: from modeling ontological dependence and fundamentality, to explicating reduction, explanation, and truthmaking.
 On this view, grounding provides not only a relation between facts, but a conceptual tool for understanding the architecture of reality itself.